A Reputation for Excellence

 The success of Temple’s curriculum is evident from the achievements of its students in local and national writing competitions.
-For example, Temple has won first place in nine of the last eleven Ruth Bader Ginsburg “Pursuit of Justice” Writing Competitions.
+For example, Temple students have been extremely successful competing against local peers in the Ruth Bader Ginsburg “Pursuit of Justice” Writing Competitions.
 Students have also won awards from the American Bar Association and from the American College of Employee Benefits Counsel.
-Four Temple students and one recent graduate have recently received Burton Legal Writing Awards for outstanding legal writing.
+Several Temple students have also received Burton Legal Writing Awards for outstanding legal writing.

 Temple's Unique International Writing Program